MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 “Christopher Lee, who was an eloquent Gothic figure of pure evil in 1958’s first adaptation of Stoker’s vampire, had now evolved into a hissing fiend.
 But Shelley had this to say about the actor -“He brought dignity and veritas.
 It’s a difficult thing to bring to a fantasy like a vampire.
 And that is just Chris’ appearance and his personality.
 He did all that.
 He used to walk onto the sent and I’d say to him it’s an extraordinary performance, cause we know each other so well and you could hypnotize me.
 But it was brilliant because he completely dominated the film without a word.
 Talk about silent movies!”

-One of her beloved roles is her last Hammer feature in Roy Ward Baker's adaption of writer Nigel Kneale's (The Quatermass Experiment 1955, First Men in the Moon 1964, The Witches 1966, The Stone Tape 1972 TV movie) Quatermass and the Pit 1967.
+One of her beloved roles is her last Hammer feature in Roy Ward Baker’s adaptation of writer Nigel Kneale’s (The Quatermass Experiment 1955, First Men in the Moon 1964, The Witches 1966, The Stone Tape 1972 TV movie) Quatermass and the Pit 1967.

 In Quatermass and the Pit, Shelley portrays scientist Barbara Judd who along with paleontologist Doctor Roney (James Donald) and a team of scientists discover an ancient alien race whose spacecraft is found buried in the underground station at Hobbs End during an expansion of London’s Underground transport system.
 Shelley develops a psychic link to the aliens and is taken over by the inhabitants of the alien spacecraft.

-She is subjected to images of green gooey decomposing locust-like alien carcasses that in the process of being removed from the tunnels cause her brain to succumb to the electromagnetic influence of the spacecraft, causing her to writhe in pain.
+She is subjected to images of green gooey decomposing locust-like alien carcasses that, in the process of being removed from the tunnels, cause her brain to succumb to the electromagnetic influence of the spacecraft, causing her to writhe in pain.
 She is so totally reasonable as an actress that she brings credibility to her character.
 Shelly had claimed that director Roy Ward Baker was her favorite of all the filmmakers she worked with.

 The way he felt about her goes like this.
-He told Bizarre Magazine in a 1974 interview that he was "˜mad about her.
-"Mad in the sense of love," he said.
-"We used to waltz about the set together, a great love affair.
+He told Bizarre Magazine in a 1974 interview that he was “mad about her.
+“Mad in the sense of love,” he said.
+“We used to waltz about the set together, a great love affair.
 It puzzles me about her.
-She should be much bigger than she is, but I don't think she really cares whether she is a star or not.
-She can act, God, she can act!"
+She should be much bigger than she is, but I don’t think she really cares whether she is a star or not.
+She can act, God, she can act!”

-In The Avengers 1961 image: Studio Canal
+In The Avengers 1961 image: Studio Canal.

-Barbara Shelley would eventually do guest appearances on popular television shows including the British television series Doctor Who playing Sorasta in the episode "Planet Of Fire," starring Peter Davison as the fifth incarnation of Doctor Who.
+Barbara Shelley would eventually do guest appearances on popular television shows, including the British television series Doctor Who, playing Sorasta in the episode “Planet Of Fire,” starring Peter Davison as the fifth incarnation of Doctor Who.
 She would also appear on The Saint, The Avengers, The Man From U.N.C.L.E, and Route 66.
-Later she would play Hester Samuels in "EastEnders."
+Later, she would play Hester Samuels in “EastEnders.”

 Shelley’s final role in horror films was in the old dark house mystery Ghost Story 1974 directed by Stephen Weeks and co-starring Marianne Faithful.